Models-Lucene2021/Lightweight/README.md

-# This is the folder ofthe replication package of Metamodel Clustering Classification approach for Models conference 2021
+# This is the folder of the replication package of Metamodel Clustering Classification approach for Models conference 2021

 # Prerequisites
   * Java 11